 Q: How should I dress to go on a Walking Tour?

 A: Dress comfortably and wear closed-toe shoes with good traction.
 Parts of the trail can be wet depending on recent rainfall.

 Q: Are the cavern and visitor facilities wheelchair accessible?

 A: Due to the historic nature of Longhorn Cavern State Park, our visitor facilities and cavern walkways are not wheelchair accessible.

 Q: Are dogs allowed at Longhorn Cavern State Park?

 A: Leashed dogs are allowed in the park, including the nature/hiking trails.
-However, only registered service or companion animals are permitted to enter the cavern or park buildings.
+However, only trained service animals are permitted to enter the cavern or park buildings.

 Q: Are children allowed in the cavern?